GMNBNBNB/CSE-3902/README.md

 Level 3 is a time-limited level, which states that the player must complete it by a specified time, or they will fail.
 These include very difficult fireball attacks and blocking blocks.

+In level 4:
+Level 4 is a muti-enemies level, which has a 5 types enemies and can have an enemy can shoot fireball.

 For Block:
 We added a variety of different blocks, including the mushroom block, which Mario bumps into will pop up the mushroom, and Mario can eat the mushroom to become bigger and gain a life.
 Star block: When Mario hits a block, a star will pop out, and Mario can be invincible for 10 seconds if he eats the star.